kevoree-modeling/tutorial/step3_reflexive/README.md

 The Kevoree Modeling Framework Tutorial
 ========================================

 STEP 3 Reflexive (Meta) Model Manipulation
 ======================================

 This step of the KMF tutorial will guide you through the reflexive manipulation of models.
 This tutorial demonstrates the ability to use KMF without the need for code generation.
 This can ease the development for highly dynamic environments.
 The reflexive usage of KMF has nearly no performance impact.

-Its important to notice the change in the **pom.xml** file, there is no .mm file, and no KMF compiler plugin activated.
+It's important to notice the change in the **pom.xml** file, there is no .mm file, and no KMF compiler plugin activated.
-This project use plain Java with only one dependency to the KMF framework.
+This project uses plain Java with only one dependency to the KMF framework.

 Reflexive Creation of Meta Models
 ----------------------------

-Hereafter, we create reflexively the same meta model than used in the step 0 to 2.
+Hereafter, we create reflexively the same meta model as the one used in the step 0 to 2.
-First of all, we create a meta model (same than the .mm file):
+First of all, we create a meta model (same as the .mm file):

 ```java
 KMetaModel metaModel = new MetaModel("SmartCityMetaModel");